jrodd32/tax-app/README.md

 Tax
 =========

 Back tax application.
-All proprietary & code covered by NDA have been removed.
+All proprietary code covered by NDA has been removed.